eazyliving/fyyd-api/README.md

 Take my apologies for this simple markdown, I tried to use something more fancy, but I took an arrow to my knee.

+**Please be aware: This version is most likely to change in the very near future.
+It's my first kind of that API and I'm still learning how to do things the more or less correct way.
+All that works and all that is fine, but it may not be optimal.
+I want it to be at least near to optimal.**

 ---

 ## Endpoint for version 0.2